Learn when and how to amend submitted records and avoid common mistakes with helpful tips.

 Employers are not required to declare sole proprietor/ partners' income information under the Auto-Inclusion Scheme (AIS) as it is regarded as a trade income.

-Please submit an amendment to negate the affected partner/sole-proprietor’s income information including the CPF contribution.
+Submit an amendment record to negate the affected partner or sole proprietor's income and CPF contribution.
 Do note that the amounts should be in negative values of that amount submitted previously.

 To allow the CPF contribution against the partner/sole-proprietor income, please approach CPF Board to reclassify the CPF contribution to self-employed CPF contributions.